By the numbers: Trump reads economic boom into jobs data

 With 2.5 million workers added to the payroll in May, Trump said, the once-shuttered economy is coming back with “a bang.”

-But with the unemployment rate still standing at 13.3% — significantly higher than the low point of the Great Recession of 2008 — the president’s ebullience doesn’t reflect the reality that the climb back will take time and could be bumpy.
+But with the unemployment rate still standing at 13.3% — significantly higher than the low point of the Great Recession of 2008 — the president’s ebullience doesn’t reflect the reality that the climb back will take time and could be bumpy, said Claudia Sahm, director of macroeconomic policy at the Washington Center for Equitable Growth.

 Mark Zandi, chief economist at Moody's Analytics, warned that Trump's disproportionate exuberance could backfire.